rjlevitt/etch-a-sketch/README.md

 # etch-a-sketch

-A simple JavaScript version of "etch-a-sketch".
+A simple JavaScript version of "Etch A Sketch".
 Project was part of the Odin Project - see full description below.

 [Live Example](https://rjlevitt.github.io/etch-a-sketch/)